DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 1 - Cloud Concepts, Architecture and Design.md

         * Guidelines for certification
             * https://listings.pcisecuritystandards.org/pdfs/PCI_SSC_Cloud_Guidelines_v3.pdf
             * https://listings.pcisecuritystandards.org/documents/PCI_DSS-QRG-v3_2_1.pdf
+        * The PCI DSS standard is found in a series of 12 compliance requirements:
+            * Install and maintain a firewall configuration to protect cardholder data.
+            * Do not use vender-supplied defaults for system passwords and other security parameters.
+            * Protect stored cardholder data.
+            * Encrypt transmission of cardholder data across open, public networks.
+            * Use and regularly update antivirus software on all systems commonly affected by malware.
+            * Develop and maintain secure systems and applications.
+            * Restrict access to cardholder data by business need-to-know.
+            * Assign a unique ID to each person with computer access.
+            * Restrict physical access to cardholder data.
+            * Track and monitor all access to network resources and cardholder data.
+            * Regularly test security systems and processes.
+            * Maintain a policy that addresses information security.
     * SOC Reports
         * SOC 1
             * Focuses on service providers and is related to financial statements